seanpor/RStanGraphics/README.md

 NB. requires the libraries ggplot2 and rstan

-To test this... just say something like:
+To test this, just say something like:

 ```R
 source('stanGgplot.R');